Skip to content

 By adding a pause to your deadlift, you can hyper-focus on the exact moment in which you notice your hips shoot and your form starts to break down.
 For example, if you find that your hips shoot up as you hit around the mid-shin, then you’ll add a pause at this point.

 This pause in your deadlift will essentially stop you where you struggle most and force you to maintain form and keep the hips in an advantageous position.
-These are tough but done properly, the body will adapt to the task at hand.
+These are tough, but when done properly, the body will adapt to the task at hand.

 When using pause deadlifts to combat the hips shooting up, I’d suggest using them for singles and doubles with moderate to heavier intensities.
 Generally, intensities that range between 78-90% will work best.